PoliticalGraveyard.com

 Dunn, Anne — of Brentwood, Williamson County, Tenn.
 Mayor of Brentwood, Tenn., 2004.
 Female.
 Still living as of 2004.

 Dunn, Arthur C. — of Paterson, Passaic County, N.J.
 Democrat.
-Delegate to Democratic National Convention from New Jersey, 1940, 1944 (alternate).
-Presumed deceased.
+Member of New Jersey state house of assembly from Passaic County, 1933; delegate to Democratic National Convention from New Jersey, 1940, 1944 (alternate).
 Burial location unknown.

 Dunn, Aubert Culberson (1896-1987) — of Meridian, Lauderdale County, Miss.; Mobile, Mobile County, Ala.
 Born in Meridian, Lauderdale County, Miss., November 20, 1896.
 Democrat.
 Served in the U.S. Navy during World War I; U.S. Representative from Mississippi 5th District, 1935-37; circuit judge in Mississippi, 1966.
 Died in Mobile, Mobile County, Ala., January 4, 1987 (age 90 years, 45 days).
 Interment at Magnolia Cemetery, Meridian, Miss.